DevopsLearning20/EHSAutomation/README.md

 Logger Layer - LOG4J used for maintain execution logs.

 **Enhancements**
-1. Grid Implementation
+1. Grid Implementation.
-2. Utility Enchnacement
+2. Utility Enchnacement.
+3. Parallel execution.

 **How to Run the project **